micahnz/babel-plugin-pipe-composition/README.md

 ## Disabling in current scope

-If you want to use the original bitwise operators, you can disable this plugin in current scope (and child scopes) using `"no pipe"` directive
+If you want to use the original bitwise operators, you can disable this plugin in current scope (and child scopes) using the `"no pipe"` directive.

 ```javascript
 const fn = () => {